Chikurubi Maximum Security Prison

 Life In The Cells

 Life in the cells is said to be unbearable due to lack of supplies like proper food and blankets.
 The prison has been operating for almost a decade without running tap water as it owes the authorities.
 Breakfast is slated at 8.30 am, lunch at 10.30 am and supper at 1.30 pm.
 In 2010, food handouts were banned though inmates were to be getting very little food.
-Inmates however continued to die of starvation though the government has been refuting such claims arguing that the Grain Marketing Board has long been supplying maize.
+Inmates however continued to die of starvation though the government refuted such claims arguing that the Grain Marketing Board has long been supplying maize.

 The cells are categorised (categories range from A to D) depending on the crimes committed.
 Those housed in the D- Class Section include murderers.
 Each cell is occupied by at least 25 people.